pratapreddy15/pratapreddy15/README.md

 Would like to get in touch with me?
 Please feel free to [shoot me an email](mailto:pratapreddy15@gmail.com).

-Difficulty in ussing mail client?
+Difficulty in ussing e-mail client?
 Here is my email address - pratapreddy15@gmail.com